Baseball at the 1946 Central American and Caribbean Games

 Baseball was contested at the 1946 Central American and Caribbean Games in Barranquilla, Colombia.

 Participating nations

 Nine countries participated.
 The number of athletes a nation entered is in parentheses beside the name of the country.

+Venezuela was pegged as the favorite to win the tournament, given the country's recent victories in the 1944 and 1945 Amateur World Series.
+However, the country was missing most of its 1945 championship-winning team, which had since turned professional with the establishment of the Venezuelan Professional Baseball League.

 Willy Miranda, a future Major League Baseball with the New York Yankees and Baltimore Orioles, made his debut with the Cuba national team in the 1946 Games, hitting .250.